 When you first discover that you’re pregnant and did not intend for this to happen, abortion is likely an option you are considering.
 There are two main types of Abortion and a few different procedures.
-Whenever you are considering an elective medical procedure, it is important to gather the facts about each procedure, their associated risks with the most up-to-date information.
+Whenever you are considering an elective medical procedure, it is important to gather the facts about each procedure and their associated risks with the most up-to-date information.

 Am I really pregnant:?

 Statistics show that 1 in 4 pregnancies end in miscarriage for various reasons.
 In order to determine the viability of your pregnancy, it’s important to schedule a free pregnancy test appointment.
-If your pregnancy test is positive we will refer you to a medical center that we partner with for a free ultrasound to determine your pregnancies viability.
+If your pregnancy test is positive we will refer you to a medical center that we partner with for a free ultrasound to determine your pregnancy's viability.

 How far along am I?